RoccoC/webpack-build-notifier/README.md

 error/warning message.
 Note that the message will always be limited to 256 characters.

+#### notifyOptions
+Any additional node-notifier options as documented in the [node-notifer documentation](https://github.com/mikaelbr/node-notifier).
+Note that options provided here will only be applied to the success/warning/error notifications (not the "compilation started" notification).
+The title, message, sound, contentImage (logo), and icon options will be ignored, as they will be set via the corresponding WebpackBuildNotifier config options (either user-specified or default).

 #### onClick
 A function called when the notification is clicked.
 By default it activates the Terminal application.

+#### onTimeout
+A function called when the notification times out and is closed.
+Undefined by default.

 Future Improvements
 -------------------